ibm-cloud-docs/hs-crypto/initialize_hsm.md

   To find out the regions that {{site.data.keyword.hscrypto}} supports, see [Regions and locations](/docs/services/hs-crypto?topic=hs-crypto-regions).

 2. [Install the {{site.data.keyword.keymanagementservicefull}} plug-in](/docs/services/key-protect?topic=key-protect-set-up-cli#install-cli).
 After installation, see [Setting up the CLI](/docs/services/hs-crypto?topic=hs-crypto-set-up-cli) for detailed configuration steps.
 When you log in to the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-getting-started#overview), you're notified when updates are available.
-Be sure to keep your {{site.data.keyword.keymanagementservicefull}} plug-in up-to-date so that you can use the commands and flags that are available for the Trusted Key Entry CLI plug-in.
+Be sure to keep your {{site.data.keyword.keymanagementserviceshort}} plug-in up-to-date so that you can use the commands and flags that are available for the Trusted Key Entry CLI plug-in.
 {: #initialize-crypto-prerequisites2}

 3. Install the latest Trusted Key Entry plug-in with the following command: